 - Pet World.
 Professional advice and attention to all are what you will get at Pet World, which has two locations in Hampton and Newport News.
 If you want to expand your furry family, they have beautiful, healthy, playful pups available and are USDA licensed.
 Pet World specializes in freshwater & saltwater fish, exotic reptiles, puppies, birds, and small animals, so there are plenty of options for anyone looking for more cute critters to love!

 - Kibbles on Main.
 Local and affordable, Kibbles on Main is a pet store devoted to active pets and their owners at their two locations in Blacksburg and Radford.
 They carry products for dogs, cats, birds, and small animals with a wide array of brands to choose from.
 The Blacksburg location offers self-service dog wash stations.
 With a great selection, competitive prices, and knowledgeable staff, Kibbles on Main is the place to go!

 Before we go…

 The bonding, the snuggles, the giggles!
 Being a pet parent is special, isn’t it?
 Pets contribute so much to our lives.
 The connection that Virginia pet parents have with their furry companions is real.
 In fact, a Virginia Commonwealth University study found that dogs support human health and well-being.
 That is the magic of the human-animal connection.
-Of course, our pets are important to us, but vet bills can really take a bite out of our pocketbooks, which is why more and more pet parents have decided that pet insurance is in their best interests.
+Of course, our pets are important to us, but vet bills can really take a bite out of our pocketbooks, which is why more and more pet parents have decided that insurance for dogs or insurance for cats is in their best interests.